Junker/chicken-mosquitto/README.md

 returns:
 - `mid`: message id of sent message.
 Note that although the MQTT protocol doesn’t use message ids for messages with QoS=0, libmosquitto assigns them message ids so they can be tracked with this parameter.

 ```scheme
 (mqtt-subscribe client sub #!key (qos 0))
 ```
+Subscribe to a topic.
 - `sub`: the subscription pattern.
 - `qos`: the requested Quality of Service for this subscription.

 ```scheme
 (mqtt-unsubscribe client sub)
 ```
+Unsubscribe from a topic.
 - `sub`: the unsubscription pattern.

 ### Callbacks